 But why people love them so much is that they can be fed straight to chickens without having to be ground.
 So if you have an area of your land that won’t grow much, you could potentially plant these flowers and then use them as chicken feed.
 They are pretty too.

 Peanut meal is another feed that you need to use caution with.
 Scientists still aren’t sure if the feed passes through to the egg.
 This would only be an issue if you or someone you cook for are allergic to peanuts or if you sell your eggs which could potentially open them up to someone with an allergy.

-So again, I offer caution in using this as a protein supplement.
+Again, I offer caution in using this as a protein supplement.
 Peanut meal is actually a hard thing to get your hands on, but if you are lucky enough to then you might want to consider using it for your birds.

 7. Potato Protein

 When you make potato starch, the potato protein is what is left over after the starch is made.
-Potato starch is used a lot in Europe in the place of where others might use corn starch.
+Potato starch is used a lot in Europe in the place where others might use corn starch.

-So if you use potato starch or know someone that does, you could potentially have a great protein source for your flock.
+If you use potato starch or know someone that does, you could potentially have a great protein source for your flock.

 8. Safflower Meal

 Safflower is what is used to make vegetable oil.
 The meal for this is very similar to a cottonseed meal.
 Basically, when they’ve gotten everything out of the plant, they take what is left and grind it into a fine powder or meal.